AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-nt-external_state_variables-12:

-12. A effectively volatile object shall only occur as an actual parameter of a subprogram if the corresponding formal parameter is of a non-scalar effectively volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.
+12. An effectively volatile object shall only occur as an actual parameter of a subprogram if the corresponding formal parameter is of a non-scalar effectively volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.

 .. _tu-fe-external_state_variables-13: